 I haven’t been here for a couple of months.
 Every time I have something to write about, someone I know and love goes and dies, or gets admitted to hospital, and the time just goes by in a meaningless blur of hospital visits, funerals and gloomy evenings wondering who’ll be next.

-Another friend who died a month ago or so was an ex-Kriegsmarine and Hitlerjugend member, G., who came to live in England as a POW in 1945 after slipping out of the Russians’ grasp in the Baltic theatre and throwing himself at the Royal Navy.
-We had many interesting convos, and I always grabbed some photos of Eastern European cities for him on my travels, as requested by him as souveniers of places he’d passed through in the 1940s.
+Another friend who died a month ago or so was an ex-Kriegsmarine and Hitlerjugend member, Gerhardt, who came to live in England as a POW in 1945 after slipping out of the Russians’ grasp in the Baltic theatre and throwing himself at the Royal Navy.
+I’ve known him since the mid 1990s and we’ve had many interesting convos, and I always grabbed some photos of Eastern European cities for him on my travels, as requested by him as souveniers of places he’d passed through in the 1940s.
+He gave me a copy of his pre-war and wartime memoirs.
 His widow came in to see me last week, thanked me for being a friend to G and then told me she has had to start having counselling because of some old photos and documents of his that she’d found.
-She wouldn’t go into any detail, but I know that G had maintained some old associations with a few of his military comrades.
+She wouldn’t go into any detail, but I know that G had maintained some associations with a few of his military comrades.
 Maybe something to do with that.

 One thing that all this death and the associated ceremonies has decided for me is that I will not have any hymns mumbled and mouthed at my funeral whenever that happy occasion comes.
 Nobody seems to know any of the old hymns anymore, I suppose because they’re probably deemed to be inappropriate in schools and the churches are doing their best to alienate people.
 So at mine, I’ll have a mixtape prepared, they can listen, they can bop, they can tap their feet and hum along.
 But no-one will be obliged to pretend to sing songs that they don’t know.